turingschool-examples/store_engine/README.markdown

 ## Up and Running

-* You will need Ruby 2.1.5
+* Install Ruby 2.1.5 **first**
+* Then clone this repo.
+If you clone first then install Ruby 2.1.5 this may not work.
 * `bundle`
 * `rake db:create db:migrate db:seed`
 * `rails s`